Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Grung Elite Warrior (MPMM).md

 aliases: ["Grung Elite Warrior"]
 ---
 # Grung Elite Warrior
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-150, Volo's Guide to Monsters p.
-157*
+150*

 A grung elite warrior typically leads a group of grung and other warriors into battle and is often accompanied by a grung wildling.